dmitryr117/solana-local-env/Readme.md

 `sudo chown -R 10001:65533 ./verdaccio/*` This is important because otherwise verdaccio will not be able to save NPM packages locally due to permission issues.

-3. Make appdev directory `mkdir appdev` and switch into appdev directory.